HydroOJ/Problem-Translation/README.md

 Previously, most non-Chinese speakers did not know the well-known OI problems written by Chinese before.
 Therefore, we want to help more non-Chinese speakers read these problems through the project.

-Thanks to [Hacktoberfest](https://hacktoberfest.digitalocean.com/), it will give you a T-shirt when you have send 4 pull requests to any Github repositories in October.
+Thanks to [Hacktoberfest](https://hacktoberfest.digitalocean.com/), a T-shirt will be for you if you send 4 pull request to any Github repositories in October!

 ## What to translate